trusslab/meerkat/README.md

 `mem` is the amount of memory allocated for each VM in megabytes.
 I have it set to 4 GB because I experienced crashes with less.
 Feel free to change it at will.

 `makeproc` is the number of cores to use when building the kernel.
-Using the full 72 cores, I could get it done in 2 minutes, but it is dialed back to share resources with other instances.
+Using 72 cores, I could compile in 2 minutes, but it's dialed back to share resources with other instances.
 The variable is used in `make -j$makeproc`.

 Lastly, `GOROOT` is the directory where go is installed.
 Syzkaller needs go, so make sure you install it in accordance with the Syzkaller documentation, and then point this variable at it.